- What is Human Resource Management (HRM)?

 Time-Consuming

-Moreover, many organizations find that conducting performance appraisals is a time-consuming task.
+Many organizations find that conducting performance appraisals is a time-consuming task.
 Managers often have to gather and review extensive amounts of data before providing feedback to employees.
+This process can be overwhelming and may result in rushed evaluations that do not accurately reflect an employee's true performance.

 Lack Of Accuracy

 Furthermore, some critics argue that traditional appraisal systems lack accuracy.
 These systems typically rely on annual or semi-annual reviews, which may not capture an employee's day-to-day contributions adequately.
+The infrequency of these evaluations can lead to a distorted understanding of an individual's overall performance.

 Rater Bias

 Rater bias poses another significant limitation in performance appraisal systems.
-Evaluators may exhibit various biases, such as leniency or strictness, when assessing employees' performance.
+Evaluators may exhibit various biases, such as leniency or strictness when assessing employees' performance.
 These biases can skew the results and hinder the fairness and objectivity of the appraisal process.

 Limited Developmental Focus